SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 # Solace PubSub+ Event Broker Operator Quick Start Guide

-Using Solace PubSub+ Event Broker Operator (Operator) is the Kubernetes-native method to install a Solace PubSub+ Software Event Broker onto a Kubernetes cluster.
+Using Solace PubSub+ Event Broker Operator (Operator) is the Kubernetes-native method to install and manage a Solace PubSub+ Software Event Broker on a Kubernetes cluster.

-The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [software event broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in the cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
-It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.
+Solace [PubSub+ Platform](https://solace.com/products/platform/) is a complete event streaming and management platform for the real-time enterprise.
+The [PubSub+ Software Event Broker](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices, and user interfaces running in the cloud, on-premises, and in hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+It can be installed into a variety of public and private clouds, PaaS, and on-premises environments.
+Event brokers in multiple locations can be linked together in an [Event Mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 Contents:
 - [Solace PubSub+ Event Broker Operator Quick Start Guide](#solace-pubsub-event-broker-operator-quick-start-guide)